Wednesday, May 31, 2023

 Second, only shift up or down one gear at a time.
 This will ensure that the chain moves consistently up or down one gear at a time.
 And it’ll help you find the best gear for you at the moment.

-Your goal is to ride with regular cadence (your pedaling makes a full rotation at the same speed each time) and consistent effort.
+Your goal is to ride with a regular cadence (your pedaling makes a full rotation at the same speed each time) and consistent effort.

 How to Use the Gears on an Electric Bike for Climbing Hills: Downshifting